GuillaumeJasmin/axios-rest/README.md

 const api = createAxiosRest(axiosInst, config)
 ```

-Then, you can now interact with your resources and actions.
+Then, you can interact with your resources and actions.
 Each action return `axios.request()`, so it's a `Promise`

 ## Resources